Bylaws

 - Registrar

-In the absence of a voting GFC member, an eligible alternate with the right of vote (Graduate faculty and member of the particular program) may be appointed by the absent member.
+In the absence of an Academic Program Member of the GFC, an eligible alternate (Graduate faculty of the particular program) may be appointed by the absent member.

-- One student representative elected by the Graduate Student Association (GSA), typically the President of the GSA.
+- One student representative nominated by the Graduate Student Association (GSA), typically the President of the GSA.

 Section II.
 Faculty and Academic Issues

 The purpose and objectives of the Graduate Faculty Council (GFC) is to foster, support, and maintain excellence in all aspects of teaching and research at the GSBS through approved graduate programs.
-The GFC shall formulate, discuss, and make recommendations on issues concerning the responsibilities, rights, and privileges of the Graduate School Faculty.
+The GFC shall formulate, discuss, and make recommendations on issues concerning the responsibilities, rights, and privileges of the Graduate School Faculty to the Dean of the GSBS for final approval.

 Section III.
 Administrative Issues

 The GFC is formed in accordance with the Rules and Regulations of the Board of Regents of the University of Texas System and exercise their authority within those rules.
-The Council shall act as the principal policy-making body of the GSBS in relation to academic issues.
-The Dean of the GSBS, as chief administrative officer, shall be responsible for approval and implementation of all policy decisions, subject to the approval of the President of UT Health San Antonio.
+The Council shall act as the principal advisory body of the GSBS in relation to academic issues.
+The Dean of the GSBS, as chief administrative officer, shall be responsible for final approval and implementation of all policy recommendations, subject to the approval of the Senior Executive Vice President Health Affairs and Health System (SEVPHAHS) of UT San Antonio Health Science Center.

 Section IV.
 Function of the Council

-The GFC is the designated legislative body of the GSBS with the responsibility to recommend all candidates for degrees and this authority derives from the Texas Board of Regents.
-The GFC will not limit its review to consideration of whether candidates have fulfilled all requirements of various committees of the Graduate School, but will in addition base its recommendations on its own evaluation of the quality of the work.
+The GFC has the responsibility to recommend to the Dean, all candidates for degrees .
+The GFC will not limit its review to consideration of whether candidates have fulfilled all requirements of various committees of the Graduate School but will in addition base its recommendations on its own evaluation of the quality of the work.
 Furthermore, the GFC will function in such a manner as to support and promote the stated mission of the GSBS.

 B. Educational Responsibilities

-It shall be the responsibility of the GFC to establish and maintain policies, rules and regulations in those matters concerning graduate education which are common to all programs administered by the GSBS.
+It shall be the responsibility of the GFC to support policies, rules and regulations in those matters concerning graduate education which are common to all programs administered by the GSBS.
 These matters shall include, but not be limited to, the following:

 - General academic requirements for admission to graduates' study and degree candidacy, Compact and Milestone agreements, a continuation of studies, and awarding of a degree.